 Abstract

 While autonomous driving (AD) stacks struggle with decision making under partial observability and real-world complexity, human drivers are capable of applying commonsense reasoning to make near-optimal decisions with limited information.
 Recent work has attempted to leverage finetuned Vision-Language Models (VLMs) for trajectory planning at inference time to emulate human behavior, but the long inference time makes them impractical to deploy.
 To bridge this gap, we propose VLM-Embedded Reasoning for autonomous DrIving (VERDI), a training-time framework that distills the reasoning process and commonsense knowledge of VLMs into the AD stack.
 VERDI augments modular differentiable end-to-end (e2e) AD models by aligning intermediate module outputs at the perception, prediction, and planning stages with text features explaining the driving reasoning process produced by VLMs.
-We demonstrate the effectiveness of our method on the NuScenes dataset and find that VERDI outperforms existing e2e methods that do not embed reasoning by 10% in \( \ell_{2} \) distance, while maintaining high inference speed.
+We validate VERDI in both open-loop (NuScenes and Bench2Drive benchmarks) and closed-loop (HugSim Simulator) settings.
+We find that VERDI outperforms existing e2e methods that do not embed reasoning by up to 11% in ℓ₂ distance and 11% in driving performance, while maintaining real-time inference speed.

 Approach